joelchan/notenote.link/_notes/Syllabus.md

 -   Dean’s lecture series
 -   Conferences and symposia

-Talks elsewhere on campus or at conferences are also permitted, although attending talks outside of the iSchool might make it harder to get bingo.
+Talks elsewhere on campus or at conferences are also permitted, although it is possible that attending talks outside of the iSchool might make it harder to get bingo.

-We will discuss your progress on your bingo cards at class sessions throughout the semester, and scans/photos of the cards with the list of four talks you attended are due on December 13.
+We will discuss your progress on your bingo cards at class sessions throughout the semester, and scans/photos/PDFs of the cards with the list of four talks you attended are due on December 13.
 The first person to bingo will win everlasting fame and bragging rights.

 ### Mapping Your Theoretical Framework: Essay (Due December 13.
 25% of grade):